A Chiastic Reconfiguration Of Joel

 Chapter 2 12 “Even now,” declares the Lord, “return to me with all your heart, with fasting and weeping and mourning.”
 13 Rend your heart and not your garments.
 Return to the Lord your God, for he is gracious and compassionate, slow to anger and abounding in love, and he relents from doing harm.

-Even at this late date, after the Rapture and near the End of the World, God, in His great love, is willing to forgive and deliver those who sincerely repent (cf. Rev. 9:20,21).
+Even at this late date, after the Rapture and near the End of the World, God, in His great love, sends this tribulation to reform the remaining wicked of the earth - He is willing to forgive and deliver those who sincerely repent (cf. Rev. 9:20,21).
 The people of earth may tear their garments from the pain inflicted by these creatures from the Abyss, but if they repent instead ("rend their heart"), they will be spared further harm.

 Chapter 2 14 Who knows?
-Some of them may turn and repent.
-They may leave behind gifts— grain offerings and drink offerings for the Lord your God.
+It may turn and repent and leave behind a gift— grain offerings and drink offerings for the Lord your God.

-Joel speculates that some of the wicked may turn from their sins and repent.
-Those that turn to God and remain faithful through this time of tribulation are gifts to God.
-The repentant sinner is compared to grain and drink offerings - offerings that are pleasing to God (note that the 144,000 of Revelation are similarly considered first-fruit offerings to God - Rev 14:4).
+The prophet speculates that some of the wicked that are attacked may turn from their sins and repent (we take "It" in this passage to refer to the households of 2:9 in the corresponding Subunit A1 above).
+Those that turn to God and remain faithful through this time of tribulation are gifts to God; the repentant sinner is compared to grain and drink offerings - offerings that are pleasing to God (note that the 144,000 of Revelation are similarly considered firstfruit offerings to God - Rev 14:4).

 5.2 Israel's enemies are defeated before Christ's Millennial Reign (circa 2027AD) (Ch 1 Vs 2-7, Ch 2 Vs 18-27, Ch 3)